 White/Brown Wire - This is your 12V switched power source that will actually turn the flasher on/off.
 This wire is typically extended forward to your dash area or to your console switch box and is tied to the primary switch that you use to engage your emergency lights.
 If you have your vehicle's emergency lights spread on multiple switches, then just select the one switch that you want to use to engage your rear flasher.

 Purple Wire - This will be your tail light control wire.
 To hook this up, start the car and use a volt meter or test light on the plug that goes to the center LEDs on the trunk lid.
 This should be an obvious small plug on the passenger side of the trunk area with four wires - one of them being a black wire (ground).
-Locate the wire that reads 12V hot when the running lights or head lights are turned on and shows dead (no voltage) when the headlights are off.
+Locate the wire that reads 12V hot when the running lights or headlights are turned on and shows dead (no voltage) when the headlights are off.
 Cut this wire approximately three or four inches away from the plug.
 You’ll love yourself when you remove the flasher later and have to reconnect the wires.
 Connect the purple wire to the car side of the wire.
 Essentially, this wire tells the flasher to turn on the ring light LEDs for running lights when your primary flasher switch (white/brown wire) is turned off.

 Yellow wire - This is the left LED power wire.
 Using a butt connector, connect this wire to the other side (the lights side) of the wire that you just cut when connecting the purple wire.
-This wire tells the center ring LEDs to flash when your emergency lights on.
+This wire tells the center ring LEDs to flash when your emergency lights are on.

 Green wire - This will be the brake wire sensor.
-This signal tells the flasher to pause the flashing of the tail section (if they are on, active and flashing and make the running lights now brake lights).
+This signal tells the flasher to pause the flashing of the tail section (if they are on, active, and flashing and make the running lights now brake lights).
 To hook this wire up, you will need to find the third brake light wire harness located near the center of the trunk lid and then find the wire that is 12V hot - only when you step on the brake.
 Again, cut this wire about three or four inches from the connector.
-Connect the two ends of the this wire back together while splicing in the green wire.
+Connect the two ends of the wire back together while splicing in the green wire.
 Test and ensure the third brake light still works.

 Blue wire - You may have noticed that prior to re-wiring your charger that only the inside LED lights would activate when you hit the brakes.
 We don’t need to change that, but we do want to work on the running lights (that only come on with the running lights on).
 Find both plugs for the right and left light (four wires).
 Use your meter to find the wire that shows power when the running lights are on (NOT the brake lights).
 Now, cut both of these wires, one on the left, one on the right.
 Double check that the brake lights still work.
 If they still work, then run a new wire between the two wires you just cut.
 Hook this wire to the wire harness on the light assembly.
 Terminate the wires coming from the car so they do not short out.
 Extend and run your blue wire to this new wire and hook it all together.
 This blue wire now powers both the left and right running lights in your brake light assembly.